Tmthetom/Car_dashboard_simulator/README.md

-# Show values from virtual GAME dashboard on REAL dashboard from car, using Arduino.
+# Show values from GAME on REAL dashboard from car